Ishirō Honda: Military service and marriage (1934–1946)

 At twenty-three years old, Honda was drafted into the Imperial Japanese Army in the fall of 1934.
 Despite receiving a passing grade on his physical examination, he was not required to report for immediate duty.
 While waiting for his call-up, Honda continued working at P.C.L.
 Honda was then called to duty in January 1935 and was enlisted into the First Division, First Infantry Regiment in Tokyo.
 At the time, Honda began his training at the entry-level rank of Ippeisotsu, the equivalent of Petty Officer First Class.

 In 1936, Honda's former commanding officer, Yasuhide Kurihara, launched a coup against the civilian government, what would be called the February 26 Incident.
 Though Honda had no involvement with the coup, everyone associated with Kurihara were considered dangerous and the brass wanted them gone and as a result, Honda and his regiment were sent to Manchukuo in 1936, under questionable pretense.
 Honda would have completed his 18 remaining months of service had it not been for the coup and would be recalled to service again and again for the remainder of the war.

 Honda met Kimi Yamazaki in 1937 and proposed marriage to her in 1939.
 Honda's parents and Kimi's mother were supportive, but Kimi's father was opposed to the sudden engagement.
 Though Kimi's father never approved of her marriage, he nonetheless sent her ¥1,000 upon learning of her pregnancy.
 Rather than having a traditional wedding ceremony, the two simply signed papers at city hall, paid their respects at Meiji Shrine, and went home.
+Since their marriage, the couple lived in Seijo in Setagaya, even after the war.
 Kimi would pass away on November 3, 2018, aged 101.
 This was also Godzilla's 64th anniversary.

 Honda was recalled to service in mid-December 1939, a week before his daughter, Takako, was due to be born.
 Having already risen in rank, Honda was able to visit his wife and daughter in the hospital but had to leave afterwards immediately to China.
 Between 1940 and 1941, Honda was assigned to manage a "comfort station", a euphemism for brothels established in occupied areas.
 Honda would later write an essay titled Reflections of an Officer in Charge of Comfort Women published in Movie Art Magazine in April 1966, detailing his experiences and other comfort women's experiences working in comfort stations.